SahilAggarwal/hugoblog/content/posts/adding-tracepoints-in-ftrace.md

     This will create the function `trace_mm_page_fault(struct page*, int)`, which can be inserted wherever we want to put our tracepoint.

-* Putting that tracepoint in appropriate place required `add_to_swap(struct page *page, struct list_head *list)` is the function called when page is added to the swap area.
+* Putting that tracepoint in appropriate place required: `add_to_swap(struct page *page, struct list_head *list)` is the function called when page is added to the swap area.
 So to put the declared tracepoint :

     ```
     int add_to_swap(struct page *page, struct list_head *list) {